-4. Go to a football game (and tailgate!)
+4. Watch a football game (and tailgate!)

 Does anything scream fall more than watching a game in a crisp evening?
 Rishi and I went to a college football game together a few years ago and it was so fun!
-Find a local high school or college, pick a game and have some fun!

 6. Carve a pumpkin